 Potions are big and Arawy is a great option for those looking for a traditional and affordable vegan meal.

 Address: 899 Sukhumvit Road

 Broccoli Revolution is a casual vegan café and juice bar serving a variety of sandwiches, salads, and smoothies, as well as a selection of raw and gluten-free options.
 Standout menu items include the “Broccoli Burger,” made with a homemade patty of broccoli and other vegetables, and the “Green Juice,” made with a variety of fruits and vegetables.
 The restaurant also offers a selection of vegan desserts and ice cream.

 If in doubt…

-Two years living in Thailand taught me that it’s just not in most Thais’ culture to consider animal welfare alongside their food.
+Two years living in Thailand taught me that it was just not in the culture to consider animal welfare alongside their food (I appreciate I’m generalising heavily here).
 Meat is, traditionally, a bit part of their diet.
 For that reason, I was often told something was vegetarian, only to find it had fish sauce in it.
 To avoid this, it’s worth learning how to explain that you don’t eat any animal products.